daawaan4x/tour-in/README.md

 ## Features

-- Select multiple Point of Interests to visit
+- Select multiple Points of Interest (POIs) to visit
 - Start path from any starting location

 ## Table of Contents